-2.2 Related interaction techniques
+2.1 Related Interaction Techniques

 When assembling two fragments, the user has to manipulate two times 6DOF at a time, and classical user interfaces such as the 2D mouse or the keyboard are impractical for this assembly task.
-Our work is inspired by the seminal work of [Hinckley et al. 1994] where passive real-world interface props are used for neurosurgical visualization.
+Our work is inspired by the seminal work of Hinckley et al. [1994] where passive real-world interface props are used for neurosurgical visualization.
 In our ArcheoTUI interface, the user manipulates a prop in each hand, and the translations and rotations are directly mapped to the corresponding virtual objects on the display.
-Note that each of these props can be regarded as 6 degrees of freedom flying mice (e.g. [Ware and Jessome 1988; Fröhlich and Plate 2000]).
-We consider our user interface to be a tangible user interfaces (TUI): the tangible part, two wooden blocks, can be moved and rotated, and the visualization provides visual feedback.
-Even though the TUI concept was known before, as passive props ([Hinckley et al. 1994]), or as graspable user interface ([Fitzmaurice et al. 1995]), the term TUI was first defined by [Ishii and Ullmer 1997] as user interfaces that "augment the real physical world by coupling digital information to everyday physical objects and environments".
-In order to unify the various different definitions and categorizations of TUI, [Fishkin 2004] proposed two axis: the metaphor axis classifies the TUI in the way how the system effect of a user action is analogous to the real-world effect of similar actions.
+Note that each of these props can be regarded as 6 degrees of freedom flying mice (e.g., Ware and Jessome [1988] and Fröhlich and Plate [2000]).
+We consider our user interface to be a Tangible User Interface (TUI): the tangible part, two wooden blocks, can be moved and rotated, and the visualization provides visual feedback.
+Even though the TUI concept was known before, as passive props Hinckley et al. [1994], or as graspable user interface [Fitzmaurice et al. 1995], the term TUI was first defined by Ishii and Ullmer [1997] as user interfaces that "augment the real physical world by coupling digital information to everyday physical objects and environments."
+In order to unify the various different definitions and categorizations of TUI, Fishkin [2004] proposed two axes: the metaphor axis classifies the TUI in the way the system effect of a user action is analogous to the realworld effect of similar actions.
 The embodiment axis qualifies the TUI about how closely the input focus is tied to the output focus.

 Using TUIs for assembly is not a new idea.
-The assembly of numerous Lego-like blocks as props was already done with the ActiveCubes ([Kitamura et al. 2001]).
-Our work limits the number of props to two, one for each hand, resulting in a bimanual interaction technique ([Buxton and Myers 1986; Kabbash et al. 1994]).
-Based on the conceptual framework of [Guiard 1987], two-handed manipulation techniques were developed, see for example [Hinckley et al. 1994; Pierce et al. 1999; Llamas et al. 2003], and a part of their success can be attributed to their cognitive benefits ([Leganchuk et al. 1998]).
+The assembly of numerous Lego-like blocks as props was already done with the ActiveCubes [Kitamura et al. 2001].
+Our work limits the number of props to two, one for each hand, resulting in a bimanual interaction technique [Buxton and Myers 1986; Kabbash et al. 1994].
+Based on the conceptual framework of Guiard [1987], two-handed manipulation techniques were developed; see, for example, Hinckley et al. [1994], and Pierce et al. [1999], and Llamas et al. [2003], and a part of their success can be attributed to their cognitive benefits [Leganchuk et al. 1998].

 In the ArcheoTUI user interface, two foot pedals are used.
-They have to be hold down to clutch the movements of the hands to the movements of the virtual objects.
-This declutching mechanism was already used by [Hinckley et al. 1994] with only one unique foot pedal, and we extended this metaphor to two foot pedals: the left pedal for the user's left foot is associated to user's left hand actions, and the right pedal for the right hand's action, respectively.
-Foot pedals for two feet were also used by [Balakrishnan et al. 1999], however, in contrast to our foot pedals, the role for each foot is not similar in their work.
+They have to be held down to clutch the movements of the hands to the movements of the virtual objects.
+This declutching mechanism was already used by Hinckley et al. [1994] with only one unique foot pedal, and we extended this metaphor to two foot pedals: the left pedal for the user's left foot is associated to the user's left hand actions, and the right pedal for the right hand's action, respectively.
+Foot pedals for two feet were also used by Balakrishnan et al. [1999], however, in contrast to our foot pedals, the role for each foot is not similar in their work.

-2.3 Automatic assembly methods
+2.2 Automatic Assembly Methods